What is TA? | Causes | Why a concern? | Symptoms | Diagnosis | Treatment | Postoperative care | Home care | Long-term outlook

 Postoperative care for your child

-After surgery, infants will return to the intensive care unit (ICU) to be closely monitored during the recovery period.
+After surgery, infants will return to the cardiac intensive care unit (CICU) to be closely monitored during the recovery period.

-While your child is in the ICU, special equipment will be used to help him/her recover, and may include the following:
+While your child is in the CICU, special equipment will be used to help him/her recover, and may include the following:

 - Ventilator - a machine that helps your child breathe while he/she is under anesthesia during the operation.
 A small, plastic tube is guided into the windpipe and attached to the ventilator, which breathes for your child while he/she is too sleepy to breathe effectively on his/her own.
 After a tricuspid atresia, children will benefit from remaining on the ventilator overnight or even longer so they can rest.